RakhithJK/ThioJoe-Auto-Synced-Translated-Dubs-wiki/Planned-Features.md

 ### Priority Planned Features
 * Option to use additional pauses between audio clips (Useful for SRT files that do not have any time gaps between lines)
-* Ability to save a translated version of the SRT file
+* Option to save a translated version of the SRT file
 * Support for Azure TTS